oyyd/swift-tokio-kcp/README.md

 make apple
 ```

-Then the swift package is in `output` folder.
+Then, the swift package can be found in the `output` folder.

 ## References